Skip to content

 A Trip to the Blasket Islands

-Take the boat across the sea to the Great Blasket Island and step onto an island that is steeped in Irish history.
-To truly experience the Blasket Islands a boat trip is advised to get up close to these captivating remote islands.
-You can even choose to stay on the Great Blasket Island if you wish to do so by staying in one of the self-catering cottages located on the Island.
+Take the boat across the sea to the Great Blasket Island and step onto an island steeped in Irish history.
+To truly experience the Blasket Islands, a boat trip is advised to get up close to these captivating remote islands.
+You can even choose to stay in one of the self-catering cottages on the Island.

 Visit Gallarus Oratory and Beehive Huts

-The Gallarus Oratory is an ancient church which is over 1,000 years old and is still standing tall today.
-I would really recommend visiting this magnificent building as seeing it in person is so much more powerful then any picture you will see.
+The Gallarus Oratory is an ancient church that is over 1,000 years old and still stands tall today.
+I recommend visiting this magnificent building, as seeing it in person is so much more powerful than any picture you will see.
 The same can be said about the Beehive huts.
-It is amazing to see how these structures are still in such great condition thousands of years after they were first built.
+It is fantastic to see how these structures are still in such great condition thousands of years after they were first built.

 The Famine Cottages

-The Great Irish Famine was a huge part of Irish history and if you are someone who is interested in history the Famine cottages are worth the visit.
-To visit these cottages and learn some fascinating information on them you will only have to pay €3 per person.
-A nice treat at the end of the tour is that you get the chance to bottle feed and give food to the animals close by.
+The Great Irish Famine was a huge part of Irish history, and if you are interested in history, the Famine Cottages are worth the visit.
+To visit these cottages and learn fascinating information about them, you only have to pay €3 per person.
+At the end of the tour, a nice treat is that you get the chance to bottle feed and feed the animals nearby.

 4. Free things to do in Dingle